 - Why go on a medical mission trip?

-What 2021 & 2022 medical mission trips are available in your speciality field?
+What 2023 & 2024 medical mission trips are available in your specialty field?

 IVHQ offers affordable medical mission trips for nursing students and medical students, as well as trips for qualified healthcare professionals.
 If you’re an aspiring healthcare professional, we also organize medical mission trips for pre-medical students and pre-nursing students.

-All volunteers are supervised by local staff and work under instruction from qualified doctors during a medical mission trip with IVHQ, so regardless of your level of qualification or experience, you can feel confident that you will be well supported to make a valuable contribution on your mission trip.
+All volunteers are supervised by local staff and work under instruction from qualified doctors, so regardless of your level of qualification or experience, you’ll be well supported to make a valuable contribution as a medical volunteer abroad.

 - Pharmacy - Peru (Cusco), Guatemala, India (Delhi), Zambia, Tanzania